The Clear Edge

 Implementation steps:

-Train team on decision protocols: “Here’s how to use the criteria.
+Train the team on decision protocols: “Here’s how to use the criteria.
 Here’s when to escalate.
 Here’s how to document edge cases for future updates.”

 System 4: Leadership layer